-The HOPE (Hounds of Prison Education) Program was launched in March of 2005 in an effort to help more homeless animals find their way into forever homes.
-Sponsored by the Central Pennsylvania Animal Alliance (CPAA), the HOPE Program works in conjunction with the PA State Correctional Institute at Camp Hill and CPAA member rescues.
-The program pairs carefully screened inmates with needy dogs for a period of several weeks to several months.
-The inmates work together with a professional trainer, prison staff and HOPE volunteers to provide the dogs with basic obedience training, socialization, behavior modification and one-on-one attention.
+HOPE currently works in conjunction with the PA State Correctional Institution at Camp Hill.
+This program pairs carefully screened inmates with dogs, who for whatever reason have been harder to adopt, for a period of several weeks.
+The inmates work together with a professional trainer, prison staff, and the HOPE team to provide the dogs with basic obedience training, socialization, behavior modification, and round-the-clock attention.
 The dogs involved in the program graduate with a wealth of valuable skills that help give them a paw up on finding a home.